-Wacky Sound Effects is priced at $0.99 in Google Play.
+Chess is free in Google Play.
+We're sure there is some difference but we couldn't find an in-app purchase in the app.
 It is normally priced at $0.99 in the Amazon Appstore.
 As we've noted before, there are sometimes differences in pricing and availability between the two marketplaces.

 We'd like to see free versions of say, Office-compatible software or useful utilities such as CalenGoo instead of niche apps or endless games (we just assume every day that it's going to be a game; it's gotten that bad).

 Amazon.com opened up the Appstore despite a lawsuit by Apple, which has previously trademarked the term "App Store."
 Microsoft has filed an appeal against that trademark, saying the term is too generic.
 Amazon.com has responded to the lawsuit in the same manner.